 e.
 Over $7,500

-5. If my death ocurred tomorrow, what would I regret most regarding my final arrangements would be?
+5. If my death occurred tomorrow, what would I regret most regarding my final arrangements?

 a.
 The emotional burden it would place on my survivors

 b.
 No one would know what I wanted for myself or for my loved ones